By Hilde Thunem (email@example.com)

 the throat or differed from one serk to another.

-Analysis of the linen fragments from the serk indicate that the majority of them were originally left undyed and are currently discoloured by rust or by the decomposition of the body in the grave.
+Analysis of the linen fragments from the serk indicates that the majority of them were originally left undyed and are currently discoloured by rust or by the decomposition of the body in the grave.
 There are some exceptions though.

-One of these exceptions is grave 60 A. This grave have a "tortoise" brooch with fragments of linen that are believed to have belonged to a serk.
-The fragments are attached to the "tortoise" brooch by corrosion, but seems not to have been pierced by its needle (which is consistent with the garment being a serk).
+One of these exceptions is grave 60 A. This grave has a "tortoise" brooch with fragments of linen that are believed to have belonged to a serk.
+The fragments are attached to the "tortoise" brooch by corrosion, but seem not to have been pierced by its needle (which is consistent with the garment being a serk).
 They are currently blue and do not lose their colour when being treated by a solution that dissolves some of the metal corrosion salts, indicating that the linen might originally have been dyed blue.

 A round brooch was found with fragments of the same linen fabric pinned inside in a manner consistent with the closing of a slit connected to a keyhole neckline.
 There were also linen fragments on a pair of scissors.
 None of the fragments were pleated.